If you’re lucky enough to share your name with a famous poultry brand, you can land a free turkey from Iceland this year.

 Whether you’re on a tight budget or you just like a freebie, you may be able to sort out your Christmas Day dinner (plus leftovers!).

-Iceland is giving away free turkeys to anyone who shares their name with the famous poultry brand.
+Iceland gives free turkeys to anyone who shares their name with the famous poultry brand.

-So, if you are called Bernard Matthews or Bernadette Matthews head to your local Iceland.
+So, head to your local Iceland if you are called Bernard Matthews or Bernadette Matthews.

-Just show your ID (passport or driving licence) then walk out with a Bernard Matthews Golden Norfolk Basted Turkey Crown absolutely free!
+Just show your ID (passport or driving licence), then walk out with a Bernard Matthews Golden Norfolk Basted Turkey Crown.
+It’s free!

-It may be a long shot, but if you are Bernard or Bernadette then you’ve got 17th December to get your turkey, or until stocks last.
+It may be a long shot, but if you are Bernard or Bernadette, you have 17 December to get your turkey or until stocks last.

-This offer is running in UK Iceland stores only (sorry online shoppers), and you can only claim one per person.
+This offer runs in UK Iceland stores only (sorry, online shoppers), and you can only claim one per person.

-For any Bernards or Bernadettes reading, you also cannot get your freebie from Food Warehouse or The Range stores who stock Iceland food.
+For any Bernards or Bernadettes reading, you cannot get your freebie from Food Warehouse or The Range stores that stock Iceland food.

 Cheap turkey for everyone else

-Iceland has reduced the cost of their Bernard Matthews Golden Norfolk Basted Turkey Crown from £15 to £10 as part of their 7 day deal.
+Iceland has reduced the cost of their Bernard Matthews Golden Norfolk Basted Turkey Crown from £15 to £10 as part of their seven-day deal.

 The crown weighs between 2kg and 3kg and can serve 6 – 10 portions.